 Any door or window inside your home would be the perfect place to hang grass wreaths.

 Do you have double doors entering your lounge?
 Why not hang one wreath on each door?

 Smaller wreaths would look fabulous on dresser doors or even placed at the back of a shelf inside a dresser.

 You could even hang your autumn wreath over the mantle – just make sure that it doesn't come into contact with the flames or sparks if you have a real fire!

 In the kitchen, instead of hanging your wreath, why not just stand it up on an open shelf and decorate around it?
 Or you could hang one on your pantry door, that would be nice!

-My favourite place to hang grass wreaths is over my vintage mirror.
-I shopped my house and swapped some décor around this season and now my vintage mirror is on the wall above one of our sofas.
+My favorite place to hang grass wreaths is over my vintage mirror.
+I shopped my house and swapped some décor around this season, and now my vintage mirror is on the wall above one of our sofas.
 My beautiful grass wreath looks so pretty hanging there.

 Grass wreaths are very light, even when you use a straw wreath base, so you can hang them pretty much anywhere!